 Valletta, Malta’s capital and European Capital of Culture in 2018 is a city full of character and history.
 Due to its the magnificent harbour and central location it is a favourite port for the many cruise ships that sail the Mediterranean.
 It is also growing in popularity amongst Europeans seeking winter sun or an easily accessible weekend getaway.

-If you are one of the millions of visitors planning to holiday in Malta this year this post will give you some travel tips worth knowing before you arrive.
+If you are one of the millions of visitors planning to visit Malta soon this post will give you some travel tips worth knowing before you arrive.

-After 5 visits these are my top Malta travel tips and advice to ensure you have a fantastic holiday.
+After 5 visits my top Malta travel tips and advice to ensure you have a fantastic holiday.